cpualei/cpualei/README.md

 👥 You can also connect with me on: <a href="https://www.linkedin.com/in/caitlin-buen-lucas/">LinkedIn</a><br/><br/>

 <h2>Recently Learned:</h2>
-**Septemer 7, 2022 - Implemented Amazon AWS into my [Betwx'd](https://betwxd.herokuapp.com/) web application.
+**Septemer 7, 2022 - Implemented Amazon AWS into my [Betwx'd](https://betwxd.herokuapp.com/) application.
 <br/><br/>

 <h2>My Skills</h2>